 - River otters have some of the longest lasting fur of the entire mustelid family.

-- Unlike other sea mammals, sea otters lack a blubber layer and keep warm thanks to their thick, dense hair.
+- Unlike other sea mammals, sea otters lack a blubber layer and keep warm thanks to their thick, dense fur.

 - Sea otters inhabit the Goose Islands, off the central coast of BC, as well as areas around the northwest coast of Vancouver Island, mainly the area of the Brooks Peninsula.
 Sea otters also call Checleset Bay Ecological Reserve, home, which is an extensive area of marine shoreline, reefs and islets providing habitat for the province’s recovering Sea Otter population.